Originally published 4/12/22, expanded 4/6/23

 For the most part, mold on weed will show up as a grayish or whitish, often webby coating (but the exact colors of the mold can vary).
 The mold will likely be coating outside areas of the bud, but it can also be deeper within the flowers.

-Trust your nose.
+Trust your nose when looking for fungus on weed.
 Moldy weed usually takes on aromatics not common to the cannabis plant, smelling mildewy or even a little like old hay.

 Moldy Weed vs Trichomes